Cyclone Mekunu

-Extremely Severe Cyclonic Storm Mekunu (Note: The name was suggested by Maldives which means 'mullet' in Dhivehi.) (/mɛ'kuːnu/) was the strongest storm to strike Oman's Dhofar Governorate since 1959.
+Extremely Severe Cyclonic Storm Mekunu (Note: The name Mekunu (Dhivehi: މެކުނު; [mekunu]) was contributed by the Maldives and means "mullet" in Dhivehi.) was the strongest storm to strike Oman's Dhofar Governorate since 1959.
 The second named storm of the 2018 North Indian Ocean cyclone season, Mekunu developed out of a low-pressure area on May 21.
 It gradually intensified, passing east of Socotra on May 23 as a very intense tropical cyclone.
 On May 25, Mekunu reached its peak intensity.
 The India Meteorological Department estimated 10 minute sustained winds of 175 km/h, making Mekunu an extremely severe cyclonic storm.
 The American-based Joint Typhoon Warning Center estimated slightly higher 1 minute winds of 185 km/h.
 While at peak intensity, Mekunu made landfall near Raysut, Oman, on May 25.
 The storm rapidly weakened over land, dissipating on May 27.

 While passing near Socotra, Cyclone Mekunu dropped heavy rainfall, causing landslides and flooding that killed 20 people.
 In the eastern Yemeni mainland, the cyclone caused power outages and flooding, resulting in four fatalities.
 In Oman, Cyclone Mekunu killed seven people and caused about US$1.5 billion in damage.
 Rainfall from Mekunu reached 617 mm in Salalah.
 The rainfall created desert lakes in the Empty Quarter, or Rub' al Khali, contributing to a locust outbreak that affected 10 countries, including Pakistan where the outbreak led to a state of emergency.